-But luckily, increasing your running mileage doesn’t have to be a long process.
-It’s possible to increase your running distance in a short amount of time while still doing so safely.
+But even so, increasing your running distance doesn’t have to be a long process.
+It’s possible to increase running mileage in a short amount of time while still doing so safely.

 So how do you run farther?